jslick20/Resturant-Tinder/client/README.md

 # Client

 Small vanilla JS demo for swiping through restaurants.
-Open `index.html` in a browser after the server is running.
+Start with `login.html` to enter a user name, then `index.html` will show restaurants to swipe through after the server is running.

 Possible enhancements:
 - Proper authentication and friend list management